Piracy in Venezuela: History

 At the end of the 20th century, Venezuela had a successful fishing industry where international business and trade occurred.
 When Hugo Chávez was elected president in 1998, he changed the country's social, political and economic structure through the Bolivarian Revolution.
 Populist policies initiated by Chávez and continued by his successor, Nicolás Maduro, drove the country into a decline, with poverty, inflation and shortages in Venezuela increasing.
 By 2015, the tonnage of fish caught in Venezuela dropped by 60% compared to when Chávez entered office, with thousands of fishermen losing their jobs.

-Effect

 Many fishermen who previously worked in Venezuela's once successful fishing industry turned to piracy.
 Pirates would steal, smuggle drugs and traffic humans.
 The trend has direct echoes of the Somali piracy crisis, where impoverished fishermen likewise turned to hijacking passing vessels after the country's collapse into lawlessness in the 1990s.

 Government is absent, bandits are everywhere, and participating can cost you your life.
 But not participating can also mean death, because the official economy of Venezuela is in a state of collapse, and the people are starving.